Seed Libraries Guide (How to Get Free Seeds!)

 Fun Fact: There are over 500 seed libraries across the U.S., often hosted in public libraries.

-Best Additional Ways to Get Free or Cheap Seeds
+Other Additional Ways to Get Free or Cheap Seeds

 1. Seed Swaps (Local & Online)

-Description: Events or online platforms where gardeners exchange seeds.
+These are events or online platforms where gardeners exchange seeds.

 Where to Find: